Explainable Bayesian Optimization: TNTRules (Tune-No-Tune Rules)

 \subsection{Clustering}

 We use clustering to identify significant regions in the approximated posterior distribution ($\mathbf{E}$), considering the uncertainty within each region.
-We apply Hierarchical Agglomerative Clustering (HAC), an unsupervised, bottom-up clustering technique using the Ward criterion, to the explanation dataset $\mathbf{E}$~\cite{murtagh2011ward}.
+Using the Ward criterion, we apply HAC to the explanation dataset $\mathbf{E}$ (algorithm line 10).
 The resulting linkage matrix $\mathbf{E_{link}}$ consists of links and distances between clusters. $\mathbf{E_{link}}$ is of size ($N_e - 1$), where each row corresponds to a merge or linkage step in the clustering process.
+The resulting clustering can be visualized in the form of a dendrogram which represents the hierarchical tree structure of the linkage matrix.
 Pruning at different distances/levels of $\mathbf{E_{link}}$ produces clusters with varying coverage~\cite{salvador2004determining}.
-It is a challenge to determine the optimal threshold $t_s$ or pruning distance for pruning that produces meaningful explanations, i.e., clusters that are both localized and cover areas around minima (cf. Section~\ref{ssec:tuningcutoff}).
+It is a challenge to determine the optimal clustering threshold ($t_s$) or pruning distance for pruning that produces meaningful explanations, i.e., clusters that are both localized and cover areas around minima (cf. Sec~\ref{ssec:tuningcutoff}).